 The Greenbrier's fairways are laid out over a gently undulating landscape.
 The front nine holes of the out-and-back routing are configured in a slightly unconventional manner, featuring three par threes, three par fours and three par fives.

 The most difficult of these holes is the 456-yard 6th (“Plateau”) where a very tight fairway doglegs uphill to a long, narrow offset green that sits behind a rather large, intimidating bunker.

-The back nine showcases a couple of delightful short par fours.
-Hole 10 (“Cross Road”) measures only 339 yards from the back tees with a wide creek cut across the fairway about fifty yards short of the pear-shaped putting surface.
-Four holes later, the even shorter 305-yard 14th (“Sahara”) sports a long bunker down the left of the fairway which then wraps itself around the left side of the green.
-Smart players in search of a birdie at either of these holes will use an iron from the tee then try to get close enough for a single putt with their approach shot.
+The Greenbrier’s back nine showcased a couple of delightful short par fours.
+Hole 10 (“Cross Road”) measured only 339 yards from the back tees with a wide creek cut across the fairway about fifty yards short of the pear-shaped putting surface.
+Four holes later, the even shorter 305-yard 14th (“Sahara”) sported a long bunker down the left of the fairway which then wrapped itself around the left side of the green.

 Note: (I played the year before the flood in 2016)This course feels exactly as its history reads.
 After Nicklaus redid the course in the late 70's, holes were added and water was added and you can tell the modern holes don't quite flow with everything else on this property.
 I love the Greenbrier and it is my hope that somehow, someway they can restore this course to a trure Raynor.
 It deserves to be enjoyed again as it was intended to be.
 I also think that if it is done, the Greenbrier restores its legacy as one of the best golfing resorts in the US.
 Fingers crossed.